revarbat/muv/README.md

 Code Status
 -----------

-This code is in Beta.
-It compiles and runs cleanly on 32bit and 64bit systems, but the language needs thorough testing.
+This code is in Alpha.
+It compiles and runs cleanly on 32bit and 64bit systems, but the language is still being developed.
 The output code could use optimization.

 Compiling